bjornmeansbear/lectureScripts/ASustainableDesigner.md

 I like to say that I am a "Sustainabilitist" — that is, those interested in creating sustainability, in working ever towards the more sustainable!

-We sustainabilitists shall take over where the environmentalists left off, moving from the realm of the environment into all realms; and so we must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux.
+We sustainabilitists take over where the environmentalism ends, moving from the realm of the environment into all realms.
+We must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux between nature, society, economy — everything.

+((Spaceship earth?))

 ((Flourishing?
 Welfare of all life? some kind of intro?
 Nested circles mindset?))

 ## Quick Background

-I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools…
+In my practice, I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools… Regardless of the final forms, or if its client based or self-initiated, I like to treat all design projects as opportunities for intellectual inquiry and self-expression.

-This talk will be a couple of casestudies that specifically deal with sustainability, constraint, aesthetics, vernacular, reuse, connection … We're going to think about _what Sustainable design might look like_.
+This talk will be a couple of casestudies that specifically deal with sustainability; via constraint, aesthetics, vernacular, reuse, connection … We're going to think about _what Sustainable design might look like_.

-What comes to mind when you hear the phrase “sustainable design?”
-Brown paper?
-Soy Ink?
-Bamboo?
-Reuse?
-Is there a particular aesthetic?
-Is there a particular kind of client?
-Is there a particular product?
-Is there a particular visual trope or look or feel?
-How about a particular message?
-A particular manufacturing process?

 ## The Sustainabilitist Principles